ultimateai/fe-live-challenge-react/README.md

 [![](./src/logo.svg)](https://ultimate.ai)
 # Frontend Challenge

 Hello!
 We're excited about your interest in joining the Ultimate team.
 We prepared a nice task for you to hack on together with us.
-We would like to see this as a team session, where we are your teammate!
+We would like to see this as a team session, where we are your team-mates!
 You will take the lead on this we would like you to share with us your thoughts as much as possible.
 If you're stuck, tell us!
 We will share with you some of our ideas and we can discuss them.
 It's okay to ask or consult the web.

 Please share your screen with us, so it feels a bit more like sitting in the same room.